bgdawes/dotfiles/linux_documentation/linux_notes.md

 #### Controllers

 I way over-complicated controller setup.
-I took inspiration from this reddit post (https://www.reddit.com/r/RetroArch/comments/vq8wyw/guide_how_to_assign_multiple_different/).
+I took inspiration from this reddit post (https://www.reddit.com/r/RetroArch/comments/vq8wyw/`for f in *.*.zip; do mv -- "$f" "${f//.neo.zip/.zip}"; done`guide_how_to_assign_multiple_different/).
 I literally just plugged in each controller and saved each controller using it's default profile.
 Then I configured buttons by core (example: 8bitdo_NES_remap.rmp).

 8bitdo controller setup notes - I swaped buttons II and IV for the turbo-grafix 16, I also had to map button A to C and X to B for the sega master system and lastly I swapped buttons X and B on the NES core.